 There are three ways you can change fonts in GIMP: using the Tool Options panel, using the Fonts panel, or using the Text tool popup overlay that appears when you create a text box in your image.

 It’s faster to use the popup, but things can quickly get frustrating because GIMP prioritizes the settings from the Tool Options panel and sometimes simply resets any changes you’ve made in the popup.
-Save yourself the time and just set things up using the Tool Options first!
+Save yourself time and just set things up using the Tool Options first!

 Changing Fonts Using the Text Tool Options